camunda-community-hub/zeebe-portainer-templates/README.md

 1. Click _Save Settings_

 ### Next steps
-Now that you have Zeebe running in Docker, check which port is exposed to the host.
-Use this port to connect your clients to Zeebe.
+Now that you have Zeebe running in Docker, you can direct a [client]([https://docs.zeebe.io/clients/index.html) at it and start experimenting.
+All templates are configured to expose port `26500` for clients to connect to.

+Later, if you want to gain more control over how Zeebe is deployed, you might want to look at:
+* [zeebe-docker-compose](https://github.com/zeebe-io/zeebe-docker-compose): Which contains customizable docker compose files
+* [zeeb-helm](https://helm.zeebe.io/): Which contains helm charts to deploy Zeebe to Kubernetes